 While they might claim that it's possible due to their "Secret fat-burning regimen" (also conveniently offered as an e-book for you to purchase) - what is not mentioned is that they also meticulously track their total calorie intake to maintain low levels of body fat.

 It boils down to the simple principle of calories in and calories out

 This is why it's possible to lose 56 pounds in 6 months eating nothing but McDonald’s - eating junk food whilst staying under your body's caloric requirements will result in significant weight loss (1).
 You can try taking some detox tea too to remove anyting bad from the junk food you ate (see our list here).

 Okay, so here's the bottom line on calorie intake: Weight loss and weight gain do not depend on whether you eat a diet consisting of 'clean' or 'dirty' foods.

 No, the laws of science (more specifically thermodynamics) stipulate that you lose weight by burning more caloric energy than you take in.
 In other words, eat less and move more.
-And vice versa for weight gain.
+And vice versa for weight gain (click here to learn more about vegan weight gain).
 The types of foods themselves are unimportant (2).

 How to Calculate Exactly How Many Calories You Should Consume

 We have established that there's really no reliable way of “cheating the system,” so to speak, when it comes to fat loss.

 Alright, so how do you know how many calories to consume?